Shimmer93/COMP5331-Project/README.md

-CDRIB
+CDRIB-DML
 ===

+Add dual metric learning (DML) to CDRIB.
+The DML method comes from the paper "Dual Metric Learning for Effective and Efficient Cross-Domain Recommendations" by Pan Li and Alexander Tuzhilin. [paper](https://arxiv.org/pdf/2104.08490.pdf)

-The source code is for the paper: “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.
+Modified from the source code for the paper: “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.

 ```